Michelangelo: Florence under Medici popes, 1513 – early 1534

 In 1513, Pope Julius II died and was succeeded by Pope Leo X, the second son of Lorenzo de' Medici.
-From 1513 to 1516, Pope Leo was on good terms with Pope Julius's surviving relatives, so encouraged Michelangelo to continue work on Julius's tomb, but the families became enemies again in 1516 when Pope Leo tried to seize the Duchy of Urbino from Julius's nephew Francesco Maria I della Rovere.
+From 1513 to 1516, Pope Leo was on good terms with Pope Julius's surviving relatives, so he encouraged Michelangelo to continue work on Julius's tomb, but the families became enemies again in 1516 when Pope Leo tried to seize the Duchy of Urbino from Julius's nephew Francesco Maria I della Rovere.
 Pope Leo then had Michelangelo stop working on the tomb, and commissioned him to reconstruct the façade of the Basilica of San Lorenzo in Florence and to adorn it with sculptures.
 He spent three years creating drawings and models for the façade, as well as attempting to open a new marble quarry at Pietrasanta specifically for the project.
 In 1520, the work was abruptly cancelled by his financially strapped patrons before any real progress had been made.
 The basilica lacks a façade to this day.

 In 1520, the Medici came back to Michelangelo with another grand proposal, this time for a family funerary chapel in the Basilica of San Lorenzo.
 For posterity, this project, occupying the artist for much of the 1520s and 1530s, was more fully realised.
 Michelangelo used his own discretion to create the composition of the Medici Chapel, which houses the large tombs of two of the younger members of the Medici family, Giuliano, Duke of Nemours, and Lorenzo, his nephew.
 It also serves to commemorate their more famous predecessors, Lorenzo the Magnificent and his brother Giuliano, who are buried nearby.
 The tombs display statues of the two Medici and allegorical figures representing Night and Day, and Dusk and Dawn.
 The chapel also contains Michelangelo's Medici Madonna.
 In 1976, a concealed corridor was discovered with drawings on the walls that related to the chapel itself.